Housing Policies

 Carnegie Mellon University does not discriminate in the provision of housing to students with disabilities.
 Carnegie Mellon will provide reasonable accommodations to students with disabilities who need special housing accommodations to ensure that students with disabilities receive comparable, convenient and accessible housing at the same cost as to other students.
 Carnegie Mellon will make reasonable modifications to its housing policies, procedures and practices when such modifications are necessary to avoid discrimination, unless such modifications would fundamentally alter the nature of the housing services provided by the University.
 Please visit the special accommodations page for full details about the housing accommodations policy, including applicable deadlines and forms required when requesting special accommodations.

-Hoverboards are not permitted in all university operated housing (including residence halls, apartments, and Greek Houses).
+Hoverboards are not permitted in any university operated housing (including residence halls, apartments, and Greek Houses).
 If you currently possess a hoverboard, we recognize that you may need assistance making shipping arrangements (due to postal regulations) or storing it until a later date.
 Should you find yourself in this situation, please contact your Housing Services Facility Coordinator (FC) as soon as possible.

 Students are responsible for access gained through the use of their assigned access device.
 Access devices include keys, student ID card, or Mobile ID app.
 Swapping or sharing or copying these items is not permitted as your name data is associated with your assigned access device.
 Students found using or having in their possession any access device for any university doors or facilities that they are unauthorized to use or possess will be subject to disciplinary action.